saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 Modify the `keyspace` element of the `@Table` annotation in [TweetInfo.java](accs-dhcs-cassandra-tweets-producer/src/main/java/com/oracle/cloud/accs/dhcs/cassandra/producer/TweetInfo.java) present in the above downloaded code.
 ![](images/DHCS-TweetInfo-code.png)

 A new "pencil" icon let's you edit code in your private git repositories hosted in Developer Cloud Service directly in your browser.
-Once you edited the code you can commit the changes to your branch directly providing commit messages.
+Once you edited the code, you can commit the changes to your branch directly providing commit messages.

 	The updated line should read `@Table(keyspace = "tweetspace9464", name = "tweets",`